Lopez Island: Parks

-Agate Beach County Park — This picnic area and beach is at the end of MacKaye Harbor Road at the south end of the island.

-Odlin County Park — This park is used for camping and picnics and has a boat launch.
-One of the most popular beaches on the island, Odlin Park resides just south of the Ferry Landing and is a popular stop during the summer.

-Otis Perkins Day Park — This park has one of the longest beaches in the San Juan Islands.
+Lopez Island is home to several parks that vary in purpose and geography.
+Agate Beach County Park, Odlin County Park, and Otis Perkins Day Parks are beach recreation areas and offer picnic amenities.
+Agate is located on the south end of the island.
+Odlin, one of the most popular beaches on the island, resides just south of Ferry Landing and offers sites for camping and has a boat launch.
+The beach at the Otis Perkins day use area is considered as one of the longest beaches in the San Juan Islands.

-Shark Reef Park — This park offers long views west over San Juan Channel.
-It includes a half-mile trail through some old-growth trees.
+Two parks offer short hikes.
+Shark Reef Park offers long views west over San Juan Channel and it includes a half-mile trail through some old-growth trees.
+Upright Channel Park, a state-operated facility, offers several picnic sites and a hike down to a sandy beach.

-Spencer Spit State Park — The focus of this park on the northeast side of the island is a long, low sandspit that almost connects to small Frost Island just offshore.
+The largest park on the island is Spencer Spit State Park.
+The focus of the park, located on the northeast side of the island, is a long, low sandspit that almost connects to small Frost Island just offshore.
 This 130 acre (53 ha) park has a camping area, picnic sites, and mooring buoys for boats.

-Upright Channel Park — This state-operated facility offers several picnic sites and a hike down to a sandy beach.